markowetzlab/pathml-tutorial/README.md

 ```
 git clone https://github.com/markowetzlab/pathml-tutorial
 ```
+The tutorial uses an example subset lymph node WSIs from the [CAMELYON16 challenge](https://camelyon16.grand-challenge.org/).
+Some of these WSIs contain breast cancer metastases and the goal of the tutorial is to use PathML to train deep learning models to identify metastasis-containing slides and slide regions, and then to evaluate the performance of those models.

 Create a directory called `wsi_data` where there is at least 38 GB of disk space.
 Download the following 18 WSIs from the [CAMELYON16 dataset](https://drive.google.com/drive/folders/0BzsdkU4jWx9Ba2x1NTZhdzQ5Zjg?resourcekey=0-g2TRih6YKi5P2O1SiBB1LA) into `wsi_data`:

 * `normal/normal_001.tif`